AnnaPalii/storeX/README.md

 ### Description

- StorX is a community oriented platform to simplify your life.
+ StoreX is a community oriented platform to simplify your life.
 We will connect you with the perfect host that will make sure your belongings are cared for and well kept.

  ![homepage](storex2.png)